avisek41/coordle-backend/PLAN_INHERITANCE.md

 3. **Exclusive Results**: Owner is excluded from the results (only other users shown)
 4. **Limited User Data**: Only essential user information is returned for privacy
 5. **Plan Details**: Full plan information is included for context
+6. **Trip Exclusion**: Users already in owner's trips are automatically excluded from results
+7. **Real-time Updates**: List automatically updates when users are invited to trips

 ## Error Handling